Explaining SEO Made Simple

 This one may be too broad or too simple to get used by the majority of experts.

-Until recently website optimization has been a separate discipline preoccupied with making websites load faster.
+Until a few years ago website optimization has been a separate discipline preoccupied with making websites load faster.

 Some die hard nerds have always optimized their sites for load speed but now both disciplines are virtually the same.